icerpc/icerpc-docs/pages/slice/index.md

 ## Introduction to Slice

 Slice is a completely revised Interface Definition Language, [IDL], designed for RPCs.
-This language allows you to define a "contract" in a programming language neutral way.
+It allows you to define a "contract" in a programming language neutral way.
 Slice can be used with any RPC framework, or with no RPC framework at all; in particular, Slice does not depend on IceRPC.
 This allows you to use IceRPC with the IDL of your choice, or no IDL at all.